Financial Wellness Apps for Women: 13 Tools That Support Your Life, Not Just Your Money

 3. Borrowell (Credit Score Tracking)

 I use Borrowell to track my credit score in real-time.
+It’s one of the best apps to improve financial habits, like checking your credit score.
 It's more for personal awareness than for official use (banks may pull from Equifax or TransUnion).
 But it helps me stay on top of changes, sends email alerts, and even includes a coaching feature that tells me how to improve my score based on my current profile.

 They also offer blog posts and tips that support your financial literacy around credit and loans.